fxamacker/cbor/README.md

 To report security vulnerabilities, please email [faye.github@gmail.com](mailto:faye.github@gmail.com) and allow time for the problem to be resolved before reporting it to the public.

 ## Disclaimers
-Phrases like "no crashes" mean there are none known to the maintainer based on results of unit tests and coverage-based fuzzing.
+Phrases like "no crashes" or "doesn't crash" mean there are no known crash bugs in the latest version based on results of unit tests and coverage-guided fuzzing.
 It doesn't imply the software is 100% bug-free or 100% invulnerable to all known and unknown attacks.

 Please read the license for additional disclaimers and terms.